-- The Company reported a positive margin of \$4.2 million for the 2018 fiscal year from its development business. - Provided occupancy to all 40 units that were sold at December 31, 2018 at Slopeside - Slopeside total sales were 41 of 44 units as of the date of this report - Slopeside condominium registration process is underway and is expected to take place in the second quarter of 2019.
-Condominium registration will allow the company to receive the balance of the cash from the purchasers and eliminate the construction debt - Lakeside sales totaled 138 of 150 units at December 31, 2018.
-As of the date of this report total sales were 142. - Provided occupancy to 56 units at Lakeside in the fourth quarter. - Construction costs continue to rise on the Lakeside project and we are expecting an increase in costs of approximately 5% relative to the original estimates.
-The increase in costs are a result of weather delays and the availability of labour which have both resulted in increased financing costs.
-The Company has filed an insurance claim in regards to weather related delays.
-It hopes that approximately one third of this increase can be recovered through this insurance claim. - At Second Nature phase 1, 11 homes have been built and turned over to the home owner and the VTB has been repaid on these lots - The Company has entered into discussions with its lender for Second Nature to consolidate the loans and expand the facility to complete the necessary servicing.
-Subsequent to year end the company received a commitment letter from the lender for this facility and has begun the process to complete the servicing - In 2017, the Company sold half of the golf course at Horseshoe Resort for a total consideration of \$6,250 and granted a vendor take back loan (VTB) of \$3,250 to the purchaser, payable in 2019.
-During November of 2018, the buyer repaid the VTB in full plus interest accrued, earlier than expected.
+- The Company reported a positive margin of \$1.15 million for the 2018 fiscal year from its development business. - Provided occupancy to 40 of 41 units that were sold at March 31, 2019 at Slopeside. - Slopeside total sales were 41 of 44 units as of the date of this report. - Slopeside condominium registration was received subsequent to the end of the quarter.
+Condominium registration will allow the Company to receive the balance of the cash from the purchasers and eliminate the construction debt.
+Closing is expected in early June 2019. - Lakeside sales totaled 142 of 150 units at March 31, 2019.
+As of the date of this report 143 units have been sold. - Provided occupancy to 14 units during the quarter bringing the total units occupied to 70 at Lakeside. - Lakeside construction continues to progress and the balance of the sold units are expected to receive occupancy in the second quarter of 2019.
+Lakeside condominium registration has commenced and is expected to take place in the fourth quarter of this year. - At Second Nature Phase 1, 15 of 36 homes have been built and turned over to the home owner and the VTB has been repaid on these lots - The Company has entered consolidated its loans with its lender for Second Nature and expanded the facility from \$6 million to \$12 million with a minimum interest rate of 5.7%.
+The loan is a revolving facility that will be drawn against through out the project with repayments on closing of each lot to final home buyers.